You Become What You Pretend to Be

 • Lower your eyebrows.

 • Raise your upper eyelid.

-The next time you’re feeling depressed and want to feel happy and positive, try this.
+Try this the next time you’re depressed and want to feel happy and positive.

 Put a pen between your teeth in far enough to stretch the edges of your mouth back without feeling uncomfortable.